mshroyer/coursepointer/README.md

 # CoursePointer

+*Update 2025-07-25: See https://coursepointer.app for a preview WebAssembly-powered version that runs in the browser.*

 A command-line tool and library that converts GPX routes/tracks and waypoints into Garmin FIT course files with [course points](https://support.garmin.com/en-US/?faq=aisqGZTLwH5LvbExSdO6L6).
 This